 We are a Delaware limited partnership that was formed in August 2005.
 Our partnership includes our Natural Gas Services, NGL Logistics and Wholesale Propane Logistics segments.
-For additional information regarding these segments, see Note 14 - Business Segments.
+For additional information regarding these segments, see Note 15 - Business Segments.

 Our operations and activities are managed by our general partner, DCP Midstream GP, LP, which in turn is managed by its general partner, DCP Midstream GP, LLC, which we refer to as the General Partner, and is 100% owned by DCP Midstream, LLC.
 DCP Midstream, LLC and its subsidiaries and affiliates, collectively referred to as DCP Midstream, LLC, is owned 50% by Phillips 66 and 50% by Spectra Energy Corp and its affiliates, or Spectra Energy.
+During the third quarter of 2016, Spectra Energy entered into an Agreement and Plan of Merger (the "Merger Agreement") with Enbridge Inc., or Enbridge, a Canadian corporation, and anticipates completing the proposed merger during the first quarter of 2017.
+The Merger Agreement provides that, upon closing of the proposed merger, Spectra Energy will continue its separate corporate existence as a wholly owned subsidiary of Enbridge.
 DCP Midstream, LLC directs our business operations through its ownership and control of the General Partner.
 DCP Midstream, LLC's employees provide administrative support to us and operate most of our assets.
 DCP Midstream, LLC owns approximately 21.4% of us, including limited partner and general partner interests.